Analyzing and Improving the Image Quality of StyleGAN: Removing normalization artifacts

 \subsection{Instance normalization revisited}

+\FINAL{One of the main strengths of StyleGAN is the ability to control the generated images via \emph{style mixing}, i.e., by feeding a different latent $\ww$ to different layers at inference time.
+In practice, style modulation may amplify certain feature maps by an order of magnitude or more.
+For style mixing to work, we must explicitly counteract this amplification on a per-sample basis\,---\,otherwise the subsequent layers would not be able to operate on the data in a meaningful way.

-Given that instance normalization appears to be too strong, how can we relax it while retaining the scale-specific effects of the styles?
-We rule out batch normalization \cite{Ioffe2015} as it is incompatible with the small minibatches required for high-resolution synthesis.
-Alternatively, we could simply remove the normalization.
-While actually improving FID slightly \cite{Tuomas2019}, this makes the effects of the styles cumulative rather than scale-specific, essentially losing the controllability offered by StyleGAN (see video).
-We will now propose an alternative that removes the artifacts while retaining controllability.
-The main idea is to base normalization on the \emph{expected} statistics of the incoming feature maps, but without explicit forcing.
+If we were willing to sacrifice scale-specific controls (see video), we could simply remove the normalization, thus removing the artifacts and also improving FID slightly \cite{Tuomas2019}.
+We will now propose a better alternative that removes the artifacts while retaining full controllability.} The main idea is to base normalization on the \emph{expected} statistics of the incoming feature maps, but without explicit forcing.

 Recall that a style block in Figure~\ref{fig:arch}c consists of modulation, convolution, and normalization.
 Let us start by considering the effect of a modulation followed by a convolution.
 The modulation scales each input feature map of the convolution based on the incoming style, which can alternatively be implemented by scaling the convolution weights: